 Improve your collection planning with insights from SS21 Fashion Month

 Artificial intelligence can improve customer centric strategies to help win the e-commerce race

 If Zara has succeeded in mastering its physical fast-fashion production chain, it is running late on digital.
 AI-powered trend forecasting is the way forward.

 Zara recently multiplied technology-powered initiatives.
 In 2018, the fast fashion powerhouse teamed up with Jetlore, an AI-powered consumer behavior prediction platform, and Spanish big data company, El Arte de Medirn.
 Furthermore, it partnered with Intel and Fetch Robotics to measure clothing volume in boxes and improve stock inventory.
 Finally, to secure its product inventory and improve its traceability all along the supply chain, Zara implemented micro-chips from Tyco.

 In launching e-commerce platforms to boost its online sales it will take time for its visual merchandising teams to manage product features.
 Finding relevant mix and match styles to build silhouettes in line with real consumers habits can be really time-consuming.

 Artificial intelligence can enable Zara to improve its trend radar to maintain a distance from its competitors and ultra-fast fashion’s new entrants.

-The cutting-edge technology can spot the most popular product and brand associations, most attractive styles, colors and textures to provide guidance for online merchandising photoshoots and other lookbooks.
+The cutting-edge technology can spot and predict the most popular product and brand associations, most attractive styles, colors and textures to provide guidance for online merchandising photoshoots and other lookbooks.

-Most of all, through its analysis of 3 million images each day on social media, Heuritech offers a powerful market intelligence tool capable of providing the best influencer styles and the latest upcoming trends.
+Most of all, through its analysis of 3 million images each day on social media, Heuritech offers a powerful market intelligence tool capable of identifying the best influencer styles and forecasting the latest upcoming trends.

 From just-in-time production to forecasting demand and trends: how Zara can become more sustainable